Lothians and Border Horse: Post-war

 The regiment amalgamated with the Lanarkshire Yeomanry and the Queen's Own Royal Glasgow Yeomanry to form the Queen's Own Lowland Yeomanry in 1956.

-In 2014 the regiment was re-formed as a squadron within the new Scottish and North Irish Yeomanry based in Edinburgh.
+In 2014, a new squadron was formed within the new Scottish and North Irish Yeomanry based in Edinburgh.
 After forming, the squadron was designated as E (The Lothians and Border Horse) Squadron.
 The squadron is currently based at Redford Barracks in Edinburgh and roles as the regimental 'command and support squadron'.
 On 10 July 2014 the squadron was granted the Freedom of East Lothian, marking their relationship with the county.
-The squadron marched through the town of Dunbar to mark the occsaion.
+The squadron marched through the town of Dunbar to mark the occasion.

 Uniforms

 Pre First World War

 Prior to 1914 the Lothians and Border Horse wore a full dress review order consisting of a silver dragoon style helmet with white plume, a scarlet tunic with dark blue facings, and dark blue "overalls" (cavalry breeches) with double scarlet stripes.